sybrew/the-seo-framework/readme.txt

 	- It'll remove some restrictions in PHP at the expense of performance (4x slower, effectively 0.75ms extra load time, so 5% slower overall?)
 		* https://wordpress.org/support/topic/no-meta-description-for-long-posts/

+TODO around the SEO Bar, make it a grid (expensive?) or add a container that eagerly collapses every 2 or 3 items, instead of one-by-one.
+	* Make the subitems collapsible, too -- but less eager.

+TODO distraction-free SEO Bar pallet (CSS media prefers-contrast:less?):
+	.tsf-seo-bar-bad {
+		background-color: #d14343;
+	}
+	.tsf-seo-bar-okay {
+		background-color: #e2c08d;
+	}
+	.tsf-seo-bar-good {
+		background-color: #36b37e;
+	}
+	.tsf-seo-bar-unknown {
+		background-color: #6886c5;
+	}
+	.tsf-seo-bar-undefined {
+		background-color: #9e9e9e;
+	}
+TODO ALT:
+	.tsf-seo-bar-bad {
+		background-color: #d15943;
+	}
+	.tsf-seo-bar-okay {
+		background-color: #e2c162;
+	}

+TODO deprecate and rename get_excerpt_by_id / fetch_excerpt

+TODO clear old deprecations?

+TODO 'show-if-tsf-js'
+	-> Use this to show a "Something went wrong, counters won't load" banner.
+		-> "Your site experienced a fatal error."
+			-> If current_user_can install plugins, add "You may have received an automated notification email about this.
+Otherwise, check the PHP error logs for details."

+TODO update doc "actions" (also update doc "constants" for TSFEM)

+TODO get_generated_title() uses s_title_raw while get_custom_field_title() doesn't.
+Why?
+		-> Probably because we apply s_title_raw before we store the data.
+	TODO Particularily of concern is that this happens AFTER the branding etc.

 If we go through with 4.3.0, consider removing deprecated filters (filters_deprecated)

+TODO add vertical expand title input?
+	-> This helps with Gutenberg's atrocious sidebar.

+TODO remove every case of wp_parse_args()?
+	-> It's bad practise over array_merge(), since it juggles types.

+TODO add performance timer next to every Performance setting?
+	-> Perform a simple site query and see what the impact is?
+		-> Do not do this automatically!
+This may hamper someone's ability to even change this setting.
+		-> Add a fancy button instead, which tests both settings at once?

+TODO at "Schema.org Settings", we say "Enable...", "Enable..." and then "Output...".
+	-> Use "Output" for anythign that outputs code, and "Enable" for a feature that adjusts already outputted code?
+TODO Searchbox -> Search box

+TODO test if TSF breadcrumbs are still gone from WC products

+TODO when setting primary term in bulk edit, make sure that the post has at least 2 terms attached.
+	(why isn't this listed as a feature neither on our pricing page nor this page at all??)
+		-> Now I understand why people think the plugin doesn't support it :/

 **Detailed log**